 See our Ratings Methodology.

-If you’re worried about signing up with a smaller gas supplier, remember that these companies are simply the customer-facing part of the service.
-They handle your billing and other enquiries, but it’s the gas distributions that are actually responsible for your supply.
+If you’re worried about signing up with a small gas supplier, remember that these companies are simply the customer-facing part of your overall service.
+They handle your billing and general enquiries, but it’s the gas distributors that are actually responsible for your supply.
 In South Australia, the gas distributor is Australian Gas Networks (formerly Envestra).
-This is who you should contact in the event of a gas leak or other emergency.
+This is who you will need to contact in the event of a gas leak or other emergency.

 The gas you use for your hot water system or stove cooktop comes from a number of different sources.
-The majority of natural gas (around 60%) is used to generate electricity, and the rest is piped to households and businesses throughout the distribution network.
-South Australia’s gas is sourced from Victoria, Queensland and the Cooper Basin, with six transmission pipelines then delivering the gas to Adelaide and major regional areas.
-The retailers purchase this gas and sell it onto their customers.
-Transmission and distribution costs can account for as much as 50% of your final bill.
+The majority of natural gas in Australia (around 60%) is used to generate electricity and the rest is piped to households and businesses throughout the distribution network.
+South Australia’s gas is sourced from Victoria, Queensland and the Cooper Basin, with six transmission pipelines delivering the gas to Adelaide and major regional areas.
+Retailers purchase this gas and sell it onto their customers.
+Transmission and distribution costs account for as much as 50% of your final bill.
 Households who can’t access the natural gas distribution network can purchase liquefied petroleum gas (LPG).

-Canstar Blue commissioned Colmar Brunton to survey 6,000 Australian adults across a range of categories to measure and track customer satisfaction.
-The outcomes reported are the results from customers within the survey group who live in South Australia and pay the gas bills in their household – in this case, 225 people.
+Canstar Blue surveyed 9,000 Australian adults across a range of categories to measure and track customer satisfaction.
+Data was collected use Qualtrics’ online sample aggregation from ISO accredited panels.
+The outcomes reported are the results from customers within the survey group who live in South Australia, have a gas account and pay the bills – in this case, 406 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.